desaidhruv/Dhruv-Portfolio/README.md

 # Dhruv-Portfolio
-⚡A simple PWA portfolio app developed using React js that demonstrates my projects.
+⚡A simple PWA portfolio app developed using React js that demonstrates my projects.<br>
 <a href="https://desaidhruv.netlify.app">Demo</a>